wildekek/personal-website/content/posts/cute-astronaut/index.md

 > If you want to know more about how voice loop systems work, read [this](https://www.interruptions.net/literature/Patterson-CSCW-JCC99.pdf)

 A LOT of cleaning up had to be done.
 There is hours and hours of audio there, but it is hard to find the good stuff.
-I exctracted one particular audio channel by reversing the left channel and suddenly I had the flight director loop, which I thought did not exist before.
+I extracted one particular audio channel by reversing the left channel and suddenly I had the flight director loop, which I thought did not exist before.
 I cleaned up the audio channels by choosing the best parts out of the files, then applied [EQ](https://www.tokyodawn.net/tdr-nova/) and a [denoiser](https://bertomaudio.com/denoiser-classic.html).

 But to truly get the feeling of being there, you need Space Shuttle on-board audio.
 The sound of the Operational Recorder has not been publicly released.
 The only thing available is a [transcript](https://history.nasa.gov/transcript.html).
 > T+15..............MS 2.....
 (Expletive) hot.